Money Laundering Lawyer Protecting Your Rights

 Contact the Law Office of Diane C. Bass to Schedule Your Consultation

 If you have been arrested and charged under suspicion of money laundering, you need to understand that these are very serious criminal charges that could result in long prison sentences and costly fines.
 Every case is unique, but one constant is that you should only proceed under the legal guidance of an experienced defense lawyer.

 The Law Office of Diane C. Bass has years of experience defending clients in and around Orange County, CA. Whether you are involved in white-collar crimes involving the banks or drug transactions involving criminal enterprises, you are innocent until proven guilty and have rights that deserve to be defended in a court of law.

 Begin building your criminal defense today with the help of one of the nation’s most respected lawyers, Diane C. Bass.
-To schedule a free initial consultation, call 949-577-8368.
+To schedule your initial consultation, call 949-577-8368.